WebOrigami/docs/content/async-tree/trailingSlash.md

 Operations that traverse a tree also benefit from quickly knowing which keys represent subtrees.

-As an example, the [`Tree.paths`](/builtins/tree/paths.html) function returns a list of path-separated paths for every value in a tree.
+As an example, the builtin [`Tree.paths`](/builtins/tree/paths.html) operation returns a list of path-separated paths for every value in a tree.
 The function needs to visit each node in the tree — but it wants to avoid wasting work getting values that aren't map nodes.

-- If the map for a node supports trailing slashes, the `paths` operation knows it only needs to get the values for keys that end in slashes.
+- If the map for a node has a `trailingSlashKeys` property (below) that is `true`, the `paths` operation knows it only needs to get the values for keys that end in slashes.
 The keys without slashes won't be child nodes.
 - If the map for a node doesn't support trailing slashes, then `paths` must get every value in that node to decide whether it needs to descend into it.

 ## Indicating intent